sophie-kuehn/diagram-generator/README.md

 - THIS IS A PROTOTYPE and does not yet include all the designated features!
 ```

+## Archived

+I stoppped working on this.
+Maybe i continue later, maybe not.
+If you are looking for something like this, but is polished and already of real use, please consider https://plantuml.com :-)

 ## ToDo for 1.0

 - bundle links in LOD reduction